itsfarseen/userspace-tcp-ip-stack/extra/report.md

 This project is a minimal TCP stack, which can be used in embedded devices and other resource constrained settings.

-It implements the functional specification outlined in RFC 793.
+It implements a subset of the functional specification outlined in RFC 793.

+What is implemented:

+* TCP State machine
+* Passive Open
+* Connection establishment and clearing
+* Data transfer
+* Retransmission

+What is not implemented:

+* Active Open
+* Flow Control
+* Urgent Pointer
+* Precedence and Security

 It is written in the systems programming language Rust, which can target a variety of embedded boards while providing high level features not found in C.